V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

       - Lockdown symbol
       - Stick man with frown

 In todays world, being mobile is vital for almost every situation.
 Collaboration has been a growing criteria for businesses and schools, making sharing your work important for all parties.
 Currently, you have to choose between power or mobility.
 Traditional desktops / all-in-ones are designed to be kept in a single spot; transporting them is awkward and difficult.
-Laptops are easy to transport, but leave much in terms of performance.
-Many people have both a laptop and desktop, but this leads to differences between workflow.
+Laptops are easy to transport, but leave much to be desired in terms of performance.
+Many people have both a laptop and a desktop, but this leads to differences in workflow.

-ViPC AiO is designed to be carried around easily throughout a workplace or home.
-By incorporating all of the standard peripherals into the case itself, the computer can easily be brought around without causing any headaches.
-Grips are another point many computers don't include, so we made sure to add grips for pain-free transportation.
+ViPC AiO is designed to be transported easily throughout a workplace or home.
+By incorporating all of the standard peripherals into the case itself, the computer can easily be relocated without causing any headaches.
+Grips are another feature many computers don't include, so we made sure to add grips for pain-free transportation.